MirandaLv/geo_AnimalDetection/README.md

 # geo_AnimalDetection

-This post is an application of using Faster RCNN with drone imagery for detection of seabirds.
+This post is an application of using deep learning method with drone imagery for detection of seabirds.

 Data preprocessing before Deep Learning: